kmishra9/PL2-AWS-Setup/README.md

 ## Administration From an AWS Workspace

 For the remainder of this section, you should be logged into your `Administration` AWS Workspace, which will be running Windows 10.
-To access your `Administration` workspace, you'll need to complete your user profile, [download an AWS Workspaces client](https://clients.amazonworkspaces.com/) for _your own device_ (i.e. a MacBook), and then login with username `Administration` and the password you've set (which you should record in the Documentation Template).
+To access your `Administration` workspace, you'll need to complete your user profile, [download an AWS Workspaces client](https://clients.amazonworkspaces.com/) for _your own device_ (i.e. a MacBook), and then login with username `Administration` and the password you've set.
+As always, you should record it in the Documentation Template.
 See the email sent to your SPA email for more details and exact instructions.

 1. **Workspace Setup**
   - Install [Google Chrome](https://www.google.com/chrome/) (main web browser).